lee-CS/admin/pa2/README.md

 Logging in should yield one of two situations, each of which should be handled differently.

 * Username is invalid: Complain that the username does not exist.
-* Username-password combo is valid: Complain that Username-password combo is valid.
+* Username-password combo is valid: Complain that Username-password combo is invalid.
+**(we will only check 2nd situation when grading)**

 ## Part 4: Validation